rolldown/rolldown/packages/rollup-tests/README.md

 In this directory:

-- `yarn test` will run rollup tests.
+- `pnpm test` will run rollup tests.
-- `yarn test:update` will run and update the tests status.
+- `pnpm test:update` will run and update the tests status.